Skip to content

 2. Crunchy Thai Salad with Peanut Dressing

 Salad dressing may not be the first thing that comes to mind when you think about incorporating peanut butter into a meal, which is why this crunchy salad recipe is such a refreshing surprise.
-It’s packed with healthy, delicious ingredients, all of which come together in a creamy peanut sauce.
-Plus, you can easily reduce the amount of sugar in this recipe by using a third of the suggested honey.
-If you need a little extra protein in your life, a soft-boiled egg pairs beautifully with this salad.
+The creamy peanut sauce also incorporates fresh ginger and garlic, lime juice, sesame oil, and other healthy ingredients.
+If you need a little more protein, top the salad with some rotisserie chicken or a few soft-boiled eggs.

 3. One-Pan Ginger Chicken Meatballs with Peanut Sauce

-Nothing beats a one-pan meal, especially if you’re cooking on a weeknight.
-Aside from being quick and easy to prepare, these ginger chicken meatballs are simply scrumptious on their own — but trust us, the peanut sauce really ramps things up a notch.
-This recipe makes enough sauce that you could put the leftover liquid in Tupperware and turn it into a dip for raw vegetables and fried tofu, or a marinade for other meats or roasted root vegetables.
-And, we love that you can make the meatballs ahead of time if you’re Sunday meal-prepping, or even flash-freeze them if you want to stock up for the future.
+Nothing beats a one-pan meal, especially on weeknights.
+Aside from being quick and easy to prepare, these ginger chicken meatballs are awesome on their own — but then the peanut sauce really amps things up.
+This recipe makes enough sauce that you could put the leftover liquid in Tupperware and turn it into a dip for raw vegetables and fried tofu, a marinade for other meats, or a sauce for roasted root vegetables.

 4. Peanut and Kale Butternut Squash Curry

 Plant-based, one-pot, and deeply nourishing: What’s not to love about this butternut squash curry?
-This veggie-heavy curry really hits the spot on cold nights, with its big, bright flavors simmered in healing coconut milk, crushed tomatoes, and peanut butter.
-Be sure to serve it over rice or quinoa, or with naan, to soak up those yummy juices.
+This veggie-heavy curry really hits the spot on cold nights, with its big, bright flavors simmered in a mix of coconut milk, crushed tomatoes, and peanut butter.
+Be sure to serve it over rice or quinoa, or with naan, to soak up that sauce.
 This is that rare meal that gets better as it sits in the fridge, so feel free to make a big batch ahead of time and nosh on it throughout the week.

 5. Secret-Ingredient Vegetarian Chili